Skip to Main Content

 Definition

-A tertiary source consolidates and organizes primary and secondary source materials into one source in order to facilitate quick access to information.
-Tertiary sources are good starting points for research projects because they often extract the essential meaning or most important aspects of large amounts of information into a convenient format.
+Tertiary materials synthesize, organize, or repackage primary and/or secondary sources to facilitate quick access to information and/or statistical data.
+Tertiary sources are usually not credited to an author, but may identify an editor or chief compiler.
+Tertiary sources are good starting points for research projects because they often extract the essential meaning or most important aspects of large sets of information and arrange them into a convenient format.

 Value of Tertiary Sources